mekkim/innersourcecommons.org-wiki/Overcome-Acquisition-based-Siloes.md

 ## Solution
 For net-new acquisition

 Make the acquired teams feel secure in the new environment by

+0. Establish a neutral (well respected) governance committee _across both companies_ that selects from the different options across these siloes to converge and integrate.

 1. Come up with rational rules for managing code redundancy as a result of acquisition
  - Joint effort between two teams to bring new software into existing platforms.
 Not tied to job security.